Behind the Song: “We’re Still Here”

 If you’re all, “Bah humbug.
 People are horrible.”
 Uh….then Happy Friday the 13th?

-Behind the song “Be Kind, Rewind”
+Behind the Song: “Be Kind, Rewind”

 This one was a fun one to write.
 If you remember anything about the 80s it’s the phrase, “Be Kind, Rewind” at the video store on the videotapes.
 Having worked at a Video Store back in the 90s, I definitely appreciated when people took the time to rewind their videos; otherwise, we’d have to do it.
 (Otherwise, customers would complain.)